Perfecting the Browsing Experience

 We have three high-level problems that we need to solve:

-- How can the location picker be easier for everyone in different countries?
+- How to make the location picker easier to use for everyone in different countries?

-- How to make it works for different categories (General goods vs Property vs Home Service) when the searching behavior is very different?
+- How to make it works for different categories (General goods vs Property vs Home Service) when the searching behaviour is very different?

-- How to increase the relevancy of the browse and search journeys?
+- How to increase the relevancy on browse and search journey?

 I led the design of the new location picker across iOS, Android, mobile, and desktop Web since the outset of the project in May 2020.

-The app was first designed for Singapore, so we took the radius approach.
-When searching for items, buyers pick a location and use a radius to expand or collapse the area to filter the items.
+The app was first designed for Singapore so we took the radius approach.
+When searching items, buyers pick a location and use a radius to expand or collapse the area to filter the items.

-When bringing it to bigger countries like the Philippines, Malaysia, and Indonesia, people don’t understand it.
-In other words, the radius is not useful there, where 1km from a location could mean a different city or an inaccessible area.
+When bringing it to bigger countries like the Philippines, Malaysia, Indonesia, people don’t understand it.
+In another word, the radius is not useful there, where 1km from a location could mean in a different city or an inaccessible area.

 Feedback from users

-We reached out to our Customer Voice colleagues frequently to ask them for feedback from our users.
-After migrating OLX to Carousell, we got a lot of feedback about the location.
+We reached to our Customer Voice colleagues frequently to ask them for feedback from our users.
+After migrated OLX to Carousell, we got a lot of feedback about the location.

-Not only got insights from Customer Voice, but I also dived into some user research that other colleagues did in the Philippines to get a deeper understanding.
+Not only getting insights from Customer Voice, but I also dived into some user researches that other colleagues did in the Philippines to get a deeper understanding

 - If people use the location filter, the View listings to Transaction conversion is 50% higher than without using the location.

-- The further away listing is from the user’s location, the lesser chance of being transacted.
+- The further away listing from the user’s location, the lesser chance of being transacted.

-- The usage of location pickers is very high in multi-city state countries (15%), but very small in Taiwan, Singapore, and Hong Kong (2%).
+- The usage of location picker is very high in multi-city state countries (15%), but very small in Taiwan, Singapore, and Hong Kong (2%).

-Note: I have omitted the actual values for these metrics for confidentiality reasons.
+Note: For confidentiality reasons, I have omitted the actual values for these metrics.

 Carousell is a classified marketplace, more than half of the listings are used ones.
 People usually do meet-ups to check the item before buying it.
 So knowing the location around their areas is very important.